-Article 24 Rest periods
+Article 25 Rest periods

 - 1. Daily rest periods - a.
 Employees are entitled to an unbroken rest period of at least 11 hours in each continuous period of 24 hours.
-This rest period is calculated from the end of a shift, or else if it occurs outside the company location from the time of arrival back at the company location. - b.
-In the case of a dress rehearsal, the rest period may be shortened to no less than 8 hours, with the agreement of the employee participation body and no more than twice per season. - c.
+This rest period is calculated from the end of a shift, or else if it occurs outside the company location - from the time of arrival back at the company location.
+For dancers, this unbroken rest period will be more than 11 hours as a rule, in accordance with the agreements set out for this in the company regulations.

+- b.
+In the case of a dress rehearsal, the rest period may be shortened to no less than 8 hours, with the agreement of the employee participation body and no more than twice per season.
+Contrary to this rule, for dancers the rest period may be reduced, no more than twice per season, to at least 10 hours, with the agreement of the employee participation body. - c.
 Between the end of the afternoon activities and the start of the evening activities, dancers are entitled to a rest period of at least 2 hours.